brianpetro/obsidian-smart-connections/README.md

 # Smart Connections
-Smart Connections is an AI-powered plugin for [Obsidian](https://obsidian.md/) that helps you save time and stay organized by connecting you to the most relevant notes in your vault in real-time.
+[Introducing Smart Connections](https://wfhbrian.com/introducing-obsidian-smart-connections/), the AI-powered plugin for [Obsidian](https://obsidian.md/) that helps you save time and stay organized by connecting you to the most relevant notes in your vault in real-time.

 ## Features
 Inspired by the ['Similar mems' feature from Mem.ai](https://get.mem.ai/mem-x), this plugin uses AI to find similar notes in your vault and display them in real time.